 USGA rules govern all play except where modified by the following rules:

-- Tee screens, railroad ties, garden areas, pump houses, and cart paths are immovable obstructions.
-Free relief may be taken for stance and swing only.
-Drop ball within one club length of the nearest point of relief.
+- You may take a free drop from perimeter fences and locker barn.
+Stance and swing, no closer to the hole.
+Tee screens, railroad ties, pump houses and cart paths are immovable obstructions.
+Free relief may be taken for stance and swing.
+Drop ball within one club length of nearest point of relief.

 Rake bunkers, repair ball marks, and replace divots, please.

 (Note that proper attire on Lopez is not what it might be at Augusta National.
-Casual dress is fine, but swimsuits, for example, would be going a bit too far.
+Casual dress, including denim and T-shirts, is fine, but swimsuits, for example, would be going a bit too far.
 And please don’t hit when there are eagles – the feathered kind – on the course; watch and enjoy their presence.)